FedCampus/FedCampus-IoT/Subwork/subwork_jingheng.md

 <font color="red">feedback:
 - You are on the right track but the progress is a little bit slow.
 Next week, please work on communication part (you can learn datastore later).
-Reminder: Apollo server is only for simple test, we need to build a powerful server, which you can discuss with Johnny.
+You need to know the basic mechanism of communication, which you will implement later.
+- Next task: please setup HealthKit environment
 </font>